Minwauu/Encryption/README.md

 - A firewall is a method of preventing data from entering onto your computer or LAn from an external computer, you can use two network cards - one that sends and receives data from the external connection and one that sends and receives data from the LAN.
 Software can be used to examine the contents
 - Firewall, proxy server, physical security - e.g locked room, usernames and passwords
 - install virus protection software, regularly update virus protection software, remove your computer from external networks.

+## PDF page 355 answers

+- Symmetric encryption is not considered to be as secure as asymmetric encryption as it requires a key to be exchanged across a network which can make it vulnerable to interception.
+In asymmetric encryption, there are 4 different keys with a pair given to each party that can't be ecnrypted and decrypted without them. // Encryption uses a key.
+If both parties know the key the message can be encrypted and then decrypted.
+However, if someone intercepts the key then they will be able to decrypt the message.
+Asymmetric encryption gets round this through the use of public and private keys.
+Private keys remain private and do not need to be known to both parties.
+- Each device has a public and private key.
+The sender's message is encrypted with their public key and it can only be decrypted by the recipient's private key.
+-